-64 Canadian companies that have only sold securities in the U.S. capital markets in a private placement, such as an offering under Rule 144A or Regulation D, are not subject to the Sarbanes-Oxley Act unless the number of holders of their securities would trigger a registration requirement under the Exchange Act and no exemption from registration would be available.
-A foreign private issuer can automatically rely on the exemption from registration afforded by Rule 12g3-2(b) under the Exchange Act without taking any action to claim the exemption if it: (i) makes continuous disclosure filings on the System for Electronic Document Analysis and Retrieval (SEDAR) (in the case of a Canadian foreign private issuer); (ii) maintains a listing of the subject class of securities on one or more exchanges outside the United States that, either singly or together with the trading of the same class of the issuer's securities in another non-U.S. jurisdiction, represents at least 55% of the worldwide trading of the subject class of securities; and (iii) is not otherwise required to file or furnish reports under the Exchange Act.
+71 Canadian companies that have only sold securities in the U.S. capital markets in a private placement, such as an offering under Rule 144A or Regulation D, are not subject to the Sarbanes-Oxley Act unless the number of holders of their securities would trigger a registration requirement under the Exchange Act and no exemption from registration would be available.
+A Canadian foreign private issuer can automatically rely on the exemption from registration afforded by Rule 12g3-2(b) under the Exchange Act without taking any action to claim the exemption if it: (i) makes continuous disclosure filings on the System for Electronic Document Analysis and Retrieval (SEDAR); (ii) maintains a listing of the subject class of securities on one or more exchanges outside the United States that, either singly or together with the trading of the same class of the issuer's securities in another non-U.S. jurisdiction, represents at least 55% of the worldwide trading of the subject class of securities; and (iii) is not otherwise required to file or furnish reports under the Exchange Act.